Home > Aircraft Hangar > The Post Cold War Era >

 While some of the F-15C/Ds have been replaced by the F-22 Raptor, there is no slated replacement for the F-15E in its primary "deep strike" mission profile.
 The Strike Eagle is a more recent variant of the F-15, and has a sturdier airframe rated for twice the lifetime of earlier variants.
 The F-15Es are expected to remain in service past 2025.
 The USAF has pursued the Next-Generation Bomber, a medium bomber concept which could take over the Strike Eagle's "deep strike" profile.
 The F-35A Lightning II is projected to eventually replace many other attack aircraft such as the F-16 Fighting Falcon and A-10 Thunderbolt II, and may also take over much of the F-15E's role; however, the F-15E has better combat range under payload.

 Pictured here is a stunning 1:72 scale diecast replica of a USAF Boeing F-15C Eagle multi-role fighter that was piloted by Captain Cesar Rodriguez who was attached to the 58th Tactical Fighter Squadron "Gorillas", 33rd Fighter Wing, then deployed to Eglin AFB, Florida, during 1991.
-Now in stock!
+Sold Out!

 Dimensions: